aabccd021/tiny-cookie-session/README.md

 1. The attacker steals a cookie, and the legitimate user never uses the session again (inactive).
 2. The attacker steals a cookie, and somehow (forcefully) logs out the legitimate user.

-These cases cannot be solved unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).
+These cases cannot be mitigated unless the user has some way to prove their identity, like how it's done in Device Bound Session Credentials (DBSC).

-### Mitigate inactive user
+### Mitigating inactive user

 The best we can do is to set a short session expiration time (`sessionExpiresIn`).
 This will limit the window of opportunity for the attacker,